iSHAREScheme/eSEALsGuide/README.md

 ### Qualified eSeals

 An eSeal consists of a public key (certificate) and a private key.
-For qualified eSeals, the private key is provided in and can only be used through a Qualified Signature/Seal Creation Device (CSCD).
+For qualified eSeals, the private key is provided in and can only be used through a Qualified Signature/Seal Creation Device (QSCD).
 These devices come in the form of:

 - USB-tokens
 - Smartcards
 - HSMs (Hardware Security Modules)

-If you plan on using a qualified eSeal, make sure that your application can use the CSCD to seal communication (iSHARE JWTs).
-With qualified eSeals the private key is **never** delivered as a file.
-In our experience it is very complex to use hardware tokens in a machine-to-machine scenario.
+If you plan on using a qualified eSeal, make sure that your application can use the QSCD to create eSeals (sign iSHARE JWTs).
+With qualified eSeals the private key is **never** delivered as a file, so make sure your application can use hardware tokens or an HSM.

-Some CA's provide a cloud HSM solution with which it is possible to sign in the cloud through a sign API provided by the CA. While this is technically a workable solution, this can lead to high operational costs and dependance on external services.
+Some CA's provide a cloud HSM solution with which it is possible to sign in the cloud through a sign API provided by the CA. While this is technically a workable solution, beware of projected operational costs and dependance on external services.

 These certificates are provided under the [QCP-l-qscd certificate policy](https://ec.europa.eu/digital-building-blocks/DSS/webapp-demo/apidocs/eu/europa/esig/dss/enumerations/CertificatePolicy.html).